WebRTC Recording? Definitely server side. But maybe client side.

 |Can fit resulting recording to whatever medium and quality level necessary||Now we must route media|

-#2- Client side recording
+#2- Client side recording of WebRTC

 In many cases, developers will shy away from server-side recording, trying to solve the world’s problem on the client-side.
 I guess it is partially because many WebRTC developers tend to be Java Script coders and not full stack developers who know how to run complex backends.
 After all, putting up a media server comes with its own set of headaches and costs.